tphakala/birdnet-go/README.md

 Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International

-## Author
+## Authors

 Tomi P. Hakala

 BirdNET model by the K. Lisa Yang Center for Conservation Bioacoustics at the Cornell Lab of Ornithology in collaboration with Chemnitz University of Technology.
+Stefan Kahl, Connor Wood, Maximilian Eibl, Holger Klinck.

 BirdNET label translations by Patrick Levin for BirdNET-Pi project by Patrick McGuire.